void-ansible-roles/network/README.md

         resolvers6: list of static IPv6 resolvers, required when mode6 is 'static' or resolvermode6 is 'static'
         routers: list of routers for this interface, only specify more than 1 if you know what you are doing!
         routers6: list of IPv6 capable routers for this interface, only specify more than 1 if you know what you are doing!

+  * network_hostname: hostname to set for the host, defaults to ansible_hostname
+  * network_fqdn: fqdn to set for the host, defaults to ansible_fqdn

 Files Required:
   * None